 Player research, kept clear.

-My academic work focuses on how players frame games and how that framing interacts with empathy to shape prosocial choices in play.
+My academic work focuses on how players frame games and how that framing interacts with empathy to shape prosocial behavior in play.

 Separately, I explore games as artistic expression through small, observation-to-game studies.